 Hyperbaric Therapy for CO Poisoning and Decompression Sickness

-Hyperbaric oxygen therapy has helped heal a variety of illnesses.
+Hyperbaric oxygen therapy has helped treat a variety of illnesses.
 Over the years, research has shown that it can treat many conditions that involve oxygen-starved tissue.

 You can get hyperbaric oxygen therapy in either a single-person chamber or tube, or a larger chamber that holds several people at a time.
 The chamber is then pumped full of pure oxygen, and the pressure rises to 2.5 times that of normal air pressure.

 The FDA has approved the therapy for 14 conditions, ranging from severe gangrene to certain infections, burns, radiation injury, and crush injuries.
 Of these conditions, the two that perhaps best show the treatment's lifesaving potential are carbon monoxide poisoning and decompression sickness.

 Carbon monoxide poisoning is caused by exposure to a colorless, odorless gas known as carbon monoxide (CO).
 CO is found in combustion fumes.
 CO poisoning is usually caused by car or truck exhaust, wood stoves, and other fuel burning appliances, smoke from a fire or blocked fireplaces, nonelectric heaters, malfunctioning gas appliances, and faulty heating exhaust systems in the home or garage.